JackDanna/FogentRoleplayTemplate/README.md

 |   Movement Speed: Aquatic (Dexterity)   |               +2.5 ft per Dexterity Dice               | Indefinite | Innate |          0          |         (Dexterity,2.5)         |
 |   Movement Speed: Aquatic (Athletics)   |               +7.5 ft per Athletics Dice               | Indefinite | Innate |          0          |         (Athletics,7.5)         |

+### Difficult Terrain

+Steep mountains, ice-covered ground, swamps, etc. are difficult terrain.
+It takes twice the movement to move through these terrains.

 ### Dexterity Movement Speed

 Dexterity Movement Speed is the initial portion of a character's movement and represents how quick they are to get into motion and act.

 This can allow them to disengage from opponents, slip behind a door before it closes, avoid an Area Of Effect they are about to be caught in, close the distance to an opponent, ect...